papachristoumarios/papachristoumarios.github.io/index.md

 {:.profile}
 ![profile](profile.jpg){: style="float: left; width: 45%; margin: 25px"}

 **Excited to announce that I will be joining the W.P.
-Carey School of Business as an Assistant Professor of Information Systems in Fall 2025!
+Carey School of Business at Arizona State University as a tenure-track Assistant Professor of Information Systems in Fall 2025!
 Please reach out if you are interested in collaborating with me!**

 I am a rising fifth-year Ph.D. candidate in the _Computer Science Department_ at _Cornell University_; extremely fortunate to be advised by Prof. [Jon Kleinberg](http://www.cs.cornell.edu/home/kleinber/).